BaconBoyGit/nostos/README.md

 ```

 ### Configuring the Project

-## Running the Project
-Information regarding dependencies, requirements, and commands used to build or run the project.
-To run this project, there is a private configuration file used by the back end.
+To begin working on the project, you will need a .ENV file to provide credentials to the config.js file.
+This is used for deciding the port you wish to run on and the datbase you wish to connect to.
+See "Running the Project" for information on dependencies and spinning up the project.

 > **Note:** Without these files, you will be unable to successfully run the project.
 Please contact the respository owner for access to these files, or you can create your own.
 See [Database](#database) for more information on this.

+## Running the Project
+Information regarding dependencies, requirements, and commands used to build or run the project.
 This information can be used for both testing the project and preparing it for deployment in a production setting.
+You can run the entire project on most systems, be it a virtual machine, remote server, or local host.

 ### Dependencies
 Before running the project, there are several dependencies for the front end and the back end.